 Spatchcock Chicken

 We love grilled chicken; thinking a Spatchcock Chicken would be good, easy and flavorful tonight.
 It was simple enough for a weeknight dinner and pretty enough for company.
 Spatchcock Chicken is simple and easy to do on the Char-Griller Akorn Kamado Grill.
 As an added treat we used Chef of the Future Floribbean Rub and Seasoning with some of Lumberjack’s new “Paris-Bordeaux Rosemary” wood pellets.
 Paris-Bordeaux Rosemary has a savory resinous flavor.
 It has a tea-like aroma and a piney flavor.
 So good!

-See Video: https://datenightdoins.com/video-honey-sriracha-chicken-skewers/
+See Video: http://datenightdoins.com/video-honey-sriracha-chicken-skewers/

+Spatchcock Chicken